juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 ## Set reasonable cache size for Mount Pod {#set-reasonable-cache-size-for-mount-pod}

-[Node-pressure eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction) is usually set in Kubernetes cluster, `nodefs.available` is available disk space on either the node's root filesystem.
-JuiceFS default cache size is 100GiB, default cache directory's minimum free space ratio `free-space-ratio` is 0.1, and the default cache size is very likely to trigger node eviction.
-It's recommended to set a reasonable cache size according to the actual disk space of the node.
+[Node-pressure eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction) is usually set in a Kubernetes cluster. `nodefs.available` is the available disk space of the node's root file system.
+The default cache size of JuiceFS is 100GiB. `free-space-ratio`, the minimum free space ratio of the default cache directory, is 0.1.
+The default cache size is likely to trigger node eviction.
+It is recommended to set a reasonable cache size according to the actual disk space of the node.

 Cache size `cache-size` and the minimum free space ratio `free-space-ratio` of the cache directory can be set in mount options, see [Mount Options](./configurations.md#mount-options) for details.